Poem Rocket: Touring

 Poem Rocket's national (and/or international) touring history is uncertain, though they were known to play frequently around the New York City area in the 1990s at avant-garde music clubs such as The Knitting Factory and The Cooler, and CBGB's.
 They are known to have played live with Blastula, Wharton Tiers Ensemble, Mecca Normal, labelmates Slug (rock band, not rap group), Tono-Bungay, Bride Of No-No, Pilot To Gunner, Sweep the Leg Johnny, Royal Trux, and Hippopotamus.
 They are believed to have played live with their recording partners Six Finger Satellite.

-Recent usage of name

-A band in the UK formed in early 2005 under the name Poem Rocket, even boasting a similar sound and set of influences as the US Poem Rocket.
-Despite the plagiarism and/or general violation of intellectual property rights, the band has no relation to the original Poem Rocket.